March Madness Explained: What is March Madness?

 The national semifinals, which will be played on April 3rd, are also known as the Final Four.
 This is the fifth round of the tournament.
 The Final Four marks the first time in the tournament that teams from different regions meet and play each other.

 When it is all said and done, two teams remain and meet in the sixth and final round of the NCAA tournament.
-This year’s national championship game will be held on Monday night, April 8, at U.S. Bank Stadium in Minneapolis, Minn.
+This year’s national championship game will be held on Monday night, April 6, at Mercedes-Benz Stadium in Atlanta, GA.
 The winner is crowned the national champion.

 Where can I bet on the NCAA Tournament?